 Create offline layers

-You can also create individual layer packages directly from the ArcGIS for Desktop or ArcGIS Pro.
+You can also create individual layer packages directly from ArcGIS for Desktop or ArcGIS Pro.
 This approach will provide you with more control over when individual packages are generated and you can work with each package separately.

 ArcGIS Desktop can also be used for creating runtime content but with limited capabilities.
 For more information see creating ArcGIS Runtime content in the ArcMap help.